pjasiun/generators/README.md

 # Problems:

  - you can not iterate twice,
- - no map, filter, tools,
+ - no map, filter, tools...

 # Links: